osrf/collision-benchmark/README.md

 ## Short introduction to the API

+The API aims at subsuming a large number of physics engine implementations under one common interface.
+This way several physics engines operating under the same interface can be used together and compared.

-The interface of the API can be found in *PhysicsWorld.hh*.
-There are a few classes which inherit its parent and gradually refine the interface to be more specific to physics engines.
+The main interface of the API can be found in *PhysicsWorld.hh*.
+There are a few classes which provide different interfaces, each depending on different template types.
+The main class which puts most of the interfaces together is **PhysicsWorld**.
+However for accessing a world, a pointer of only a partial interface may be required (which does not depend on many template parameters).

-They are all template classes which accept certain types to define the interface.
-The further down the hierarchy, the more types are added to the interface.
+There are the following abstract (pure virtual) interfaces:

+*   **PhysicsWorldBaseInterface** is the most basic interface which does not depend on template types.
+    This interface is as independent of the underlying physics engine as possible.
+It provides the most basic functionality.
-*   **PhysicsWorldBase** is the most basic interface which only has one template type specifying the world state.
-So there can be several different physics engines operating under this basic interface, as long as they all support the same world state type.
-This interface is as independent of the underlying physics engine as possible, the world state being a general data type which can be supported by many different engines.
+*   **PhysicsWorldStateInterface** is a very basic interface which only has one template type specifying the world state.
+So there can be several different physics engines operating under this interface, as long as they all support the same world state type.
+This interface is quite independent of the underlying physics, the world state can be defined as a general data type which can be supported by many different engines.
-    The world state is expected to have all information about the world.
+    The world state is expected to contain all information about the world.
+    The idea is that there may be several different physics engines, all supporting the same world state.
+    With this, states of the different worlds can be directly compared.
-*   **PhysicsWorld** derives from *PhysicsWorldBase* and is a bit more specific in that it adds methods to load models to the world, and query it for contact points.
-The interface only requires to specify the ID of models (e.g. a std::string to identify a model via its name), but not the actual data type for a model.
+*   **PhysicsWorldModelInterface** defines functions to access and load models in the world.
+    The interface only requires to specify the ID of models used (e.g. a std::string to identify a model via its name), but not the actual data type for a model.
-    Therefore, this interface is still fairly idependent of the physics engine, but all subclasses must support the same identifier types for models.
+    Therefore, this interface is still fairly idependent of the physics engine, the only restriction being that all classes operating under this interface must support the same identifier types for models.
+*   **PhysicsWorldContactInterface** defines functions to access contact points.
+*   **PhysicsWorldEngineInterface** adds a few functions which provide low-level access to the underlying implementation of the physics engine.
+This interface is highly dependent on the physics engine used.

+There are two main classes which put together the above interfaces:

+*   **PhysicsWorld** implements *PhysicsWorldBaseInterface*, *PhysicsWorldStateInterface*, *PhysicsWorldModelInterface* and *PhysicsWordlContactInterface*.
+    It provides the base for all physics worlds with access to almost the entire functionality provided by the interfaces, except *PhysicsWorldEngineInterface* which is highly physics engine dependent.
-*   **PhyicsEngineWorld** derives from *PhysicsWorld* and is even more specific to the physics engine used.
+*   **PhyicsEngineWorld** derives from *PhysicsWorld* and further implements *PhysicsWorldEngineInterface*.
+    It is therefore very specific to the physics engine used.
     It requires the types of the classes for the the models and the contact points and optionally, of the world class and of the class for a physics engine.
     This interface is mainly useful as a common superclass for the more specific implementations.
     It can be used to get low-level pointers to the actual model types.

 The main implementation of the main interface is **GazeboPhysicsWorld**.
 It derives from *PhysicsEngineWorld* and implements the full interface.

-The idea is that there may be several different physics engines, all operating on the same world state.
-With this, states of the different worlds can be directly compared.
-The most useful but still abstract iterface is probably *PhysicsWorld*.
-Several implementations of the same template instantiation of *PhysicsWorld* can be made for different engines.
+The main idea is that several implementations of the same template instantiation of *PhysicsWorld*, which is still quite engine-independent, can be added for different engines.
 For example, all engines supported in Gazebo are automatically available via *GazeboPhysicsWorld*.
 We may then add a new brute-force implementation of a physics engine which derives from the same *PhysicsWorld* instantiation as *GazeboPhysicsWorld* does.
-We can then directly compare contact points, collision states, and anything else in the WorldState, between the Gazebo implementation and the brute-force implementation.
+We can then directly compare contact points, model states, and anything else in the WorldState, between the Gazebo implementation and the brute-force implementation.
 This can be very useful for testing and debugging.

 ## API tutorials